 With either the Default Fusion Set of Custom Fusion Set, adding features, SDKs and APIs to mobile apps is easy.
-Simply select the desired Fusion Set and Click “Fuse My App.”
+Simply select the desired Fusion Set and Click “Build My App.”

 Congratulations!
 When your integration is complete, you will see the notice below.
 You now have a mobile app fully integrated with the selections added to this Fusion Set.

-For more information on how to Fuse an app, and the wide range of options you have, please read this knowledge base.
+For more information on how to build an app, and the wide range of options you have, please read this knowledge base.

 That is it – Enjoy using Appdome Fusion Sets!

 If you have any questions, please send them our way at email@example.com or via the chat window on the Appdome platform.